 An initial feasibility review is NOT a comprehensive fiscal analysis (CFA).
 It is only an educational tool.
-Use of the initial feasibility review as a CFA may result in inadequate financial information, longer processing times and more expense services.
+Use of the initial feasibility review as a CFA may result in inadequate financial information, longer processing times and more expense initial feasibility review is designed to help community groups conduct a quick appraisal of the potential for incorporation.
+Many incorporation groups focus on the fiscal impacts of incorporation-does the community have the financial resources to support a municipality?
+However, there are other issues which must also be addressed which would help a community determine if incorporation is right for them.